Inbox Placement, Promotions, and Spam Folders

 ### Content Is One Delivery Signal

-A content checker found no major copy issue, or found copy issues, but the result cannot prove inbox placement by itself.
+An email content checker found no major copy issue, or it found copy issues, but the email content checker cannot prove inbox placement by itself.

 2. Review recent bounces, complaints, unsubscribes, opens, clicks, and replies.